I wrote a Binance Beginner’s Guide to help crypto newbies like myself become familiar with using the basic functions of the Binance website.

 The only reason why you should not sign up with Binance (or with any other crypto exchanges) is if you have not done your due diligence yet.
 I’m putting a strong emphasis on this to remind you that this is a highly volatile market.

-I highly suggest that before you sign up with any crypto exchanges including Binance, spend time reading articles (or watch Youtube tutorials) about cryptocurrencies.
+I highly suggest that before you sign up with any crypto exchanges including Binance, spend time reading articles (or by watching Youtube tutorials) about cryptocurrencies.

 I spent a week or two reading various articles about cryptocurrencies and I know that it’s not enough.
 I just want to have a basic idea of what this is all about before I signed up with Binance.
 I am and I will be continuously learning about crypto trading and investing and I will be sharing my ‘crypto trading and investing experiences’ on this blog.